-Spending Money on the Wrong Events
+Spending on the Wrong Events

-Certain events, like the Grand National, World Cup or Super Bowl, will draw in thousands of new bettors.
+Certain events, like the Grand National, World Cup, or Super Bowl, will draw in thousands of new bettors.
 It’s fun for people to get involved and these significant sporting events make up a considerable part of a sportsbook’s revenue.

-However, betting on these events isn’t always the best approach for long term sports betting success.
+However, betting on these events isn’t always the best approach for long-term sports betting success.
 The more people that place a punt, the more focused the bookmakers will be on balancing the juice.
 Therefore, point spreads will grow, but odds will stay low to entice more betting from a broader audience.
 In return, the value of your bet is lowered.

 The same principle goes for only betting on popular sports throughout the year and placing wagers on the most common markets.
 Generally speaking, there are around five popular markets that punters stick to.
-And most choose soccer as it is easier to win money betting on football in general compared to other sports.
+And most choose soccer as it is easier to be responsible betting on football in general compared to other sports.
 Oddsmakers and sportsbooks are aware of this and will keep the odds restricted for these sports.